 Pediatric Stem Cell Transplant Program

 During a pediatric stem cell transplant, a patient's diseased or damaged bone marrow is replaced with healthy blood stem cells.
 Patients first receive chemotherapy and/or radiation to eliminate diseased cells and make space in the bone marrow.
-The stem cells are then given, make their way to the space in the bone marrow and start producing healthy blood cells.
+The stem cells are then infused and make their way to the space in the bone marrow, and start producing healthy blood cells.

 The status of patients preparing for a stem cell transplant is reviewed in dedicated meetings.
 Team members discuss diagnosis, transplant and donor options and treatment regimens.
 They also review any insurance, financial, family or cultural concerns.

 If you’d like to request an appointment with one of our specialists, call 1.800.543.7362 (1.800.KIDS DOC®).
 You can also request an appointment online.

 Your support is important in helping us continue to make a difference in the lives of patients and families.
 Lurie Children’s relies on philanthropic funding to enhance its programs, services and research for children.
 To learn more, please contact the Ann & Robert H. Lurie Children’s Hospital of Chicago Foundation at email@example.com, call 312.227.7500 or make a gift today.